btskinner/rworkshop/_modules/wrangle_one.md

 > #### Quick exercise
 >
-> The variable `byrace` also uses negative values to represent missing
+> The variable `bynels2m` also uses negative values to represent missing
 > values.
 Reassign `NA`s to values that are less than zero.
 Next drop
-> observations from the data set if they are missing `byrace` values.
+> observations from the data set if they are missing `bynels2m` values.
 > (HINT 1: Pay attention to your commas each time!)
 (HINT 2: Before
 > dropping observations, save your data set object, `df` in another
 > object, `df_hold`, just in case things don’t go well the first time…)